shabiel/M-Web-Server/doc/INSTALL.md

 I generally recommend having at least 5 licenses.

 If the output of `Write $System.License.LUAvailable()` is less than 5, I don't recommend continuing.
-Use GT.M instead.
+Use YottaDB instead.

 Because I use Unix utitlies to download files and zip/unzip, you need to install those first.
 Download <https://github.com/downloads/bmatzelle/gow/Gow-0.5.0.exe>